-Some filler words are used very frequently.
-Examples are: “uhm,” “you know,” “well,” “like”, and “actually”
+People who clutter use filler words very frequently.
+Examples are: “uhm,” “you know,” “well,” “like”, and “actually”.

 ‘There has been a time that I used the word “yes” as a filler whenever I could.
 I would add it to my sentences willy-nilly.
 I also repeated the word very many times in a row.
 So for example I would say: “Yes, yes, yes… how was your day?”.
 Of course there was no point to adding that word, and I had no idea where it came from.
 It became a pattern I couldn’t escape for the longest time.
 That was pretty frightening.
 Fortunately I have since managed to get rid of this unusual tic.’

-Poor articulation and mumbling is a common symptom in cluttering
+Poor articulation and mumbling are common secondary symptoms.

 ‘People often have difficulty understanding me.
 My speech sounds pretty unintelligible, and monotone, too.
 I really need to do my best to articulate well, that will always be something I must pay attention to’.